ketoappesso/munia/README.md

 ## Deployment on EC2

-Follow these steps to deploy Munia on an EC2 instance.
+Follow these steps to deploy Appesso on an EC2 instance.

 1. Set up a PostgreSQL database and copy its connection URL into `.env`.
 2. Set up a client application for each OAuth provider (Github, Google and Facebook) and copy the client id's and client secrets into `.env.local`.